• Skip to primary navigation

 CD is a technique based upon the interactions of proteins with circularly-polarised light.

-Circularly-polarised light consists of two components and components.
+Circularly-polarised light consists of two components proteinspec11 and proteinspec12 components.
 These components interact differentially with amino acids resulting in an ellipse of polarisation.
 This is characterised as the molar ellipticity of a protein:

 Distinct spectra are seen for polypeptides in random coil, alpha-helix and beta-sheet conformations.
 The CD signal at any given wavelength is given by the sum of the contributions of different secondary structures: